HorizonRobotics/alf/README.md

 ## Installation

 #### OS softwares
-The following installation was tested on Ubuntu20.04 with CUDA 11.4.
+The following installation was tested on Ubuntu22.04 with CUDA 11.8.

-Python3.8 (and above) is currently supported by ALF.
-Note that some pip packages (e.g., pybullet) need python dev files, so make sure python3-dev is installed:
+Python3.11 is currently supported by ALF.
+Note that some pip packages (e.g., pybullet) need python dev files, so make sure python3.11-dev is installed:

 ```
-sudo apt install -y python3-dev
+sudo apt install -y python3.11 python3.11-dev
 ```

 Boost is also required by ALF for fast parallel environments.